Agonzogonzo/Mangonadas/readme.md

 ## Spatial scope
 - Using 2019 Geohub Los Angeles data, we will examine if pollution correlates with excessive policing in the city of Los Angeles.
 We will overlay crime incident data with environmental hazard data by census tract in Los Angeles, putting an emphasis on the packed hazardous facility corridor in the southeast region of the city.
 - We anticipate that our main challenge will be providing statistically significant data overlaying these two features of vulnerable communities of color, many who are already overpoliced.
+- *Our data was successful in isolating key crimes and background ejsm scores, primarily census tracts that score high in relationship to environmental hazards, such as pollutants and waste sites.
+While we've struggled to create a statistical significant correlation we are able to see a greater accumulation of crimes, particularly aggravated assaults, areas proximiate to environmental hazards.*
+- *Through R and qualitative methods we hope to shed further light on the scope of our project.
+Will there be a correlation with sites?
+How will the year the EJSM data was made affect the correlation and longitudinal understanding of arrest data in high scoring census tracts?*

 ## Data Description